Deadlineem/Extras-Addon-for-YimMenu/README.md

    - Press 7 to Exit the Application

 (More options may be added in future releases)
-## How to Update Extras Addon/YimMenu
+## How to Update the update.bat

-(Make sure you have the latest update.bat, it does not update itself because its only a batch file.)
+If you have the latest version (v1.0.3) of the update.bat, simply open it and it will update itself (You'll see it show "Checking Extras Repository for updates to update.bat..." at the top)

-1. Run `update.bat` and simply select the option, the application will download/install the latest versions of the addon and YimMenu for you.
+If you do not have the latest version, you can get it Here -> [Update.bat](https://github.com/Deadlineem/Extras-Addon-for-YimMenu/blob/main/update.bat)

 ### NOTE: